 Once you’ve mastered basic scuba skills in confined water, you’ll go scuba diving in open water.
 ‘Open water’ can be the ocean, a lake, a quarry or even hot springs.
 Your PADI Instructor will be by your side the entire time.

-Your first dives will be to 12 meters/40 feet or shallower.
-The maximum depth allowed for any dive during the open water course is 18 meters/60 feet.
+Your first two dives will be to 12 meters/40 feet or shallower.
+The maximum depth allowed for your two final dives is 18 meters/60 feet.

 You’ll make four open water dives in total, usually over two days.
 During each dive you’ll: